TobiasOnGitHub/FAXE-Feature_Annotation_eXtraction_Engine/README.md

 which are documented with embedded annotations.
 The functionality is available via the API and command line.
 But, it becomes most effective when using it as a regular git sub-command.

-The current implementation is in Alpha testing phase!
+Functionality following in upcoming versions.

 **INSTALLATION**